|

 I always interview bride, groom, and if possible, family and friends,

+before making a huppa.
 My article about quilted huppot

 will appear in the July/August 2003 issue of Quilters Newsletter